-Final examination (100%, multiple choice questions and problem solving)

-The evaluation criteria across modes of assessment include the following:

-- Demonstration of key knowledge related to the content of course - Demonstration of an ability to apply the knowledge in a given problem or case study - Critical ability evident in applying appropriate methods/knowledge in a given case and/or developing theory-based and literature based arguments. - Structure and presentation - Use of English language

-More detailed assessment criteria will be provided to you in the module handbook document or posted on the course webpage, if deemed necessary.
+Assessment Language, Assessment Methods, Formative or Summative, Multiple Choice Test, Short Answer Questions, Final examination (100%, multiple choice questions and problem solving) Essay Development Questions, Problem Solving, Written Assignment, Report/Report, Oral The evaluation criteria across modes of assessment include the following: Examination, Public Presentation, Laboratory Paper, Clinical Patient Examination Artistic Demonstration of key knowledge related to the content of course Interpretation, Other/Other Demonstration of an ability to apply the knowledge in a given problem or case study criteria and if and where they are accessible by students are mentioned.
+Critical ability evident in applying appropriate methods/knowledge in a given case and/or developing theory-based and literature based arguments.
+Structure and presentation Use of English language More detailed assessment criteria will be provided to you in the module handbook document or posted on the course webpage,